npcnixel/genanki-go/README.md

 # genanki-go

 A Go library for generating Anki decks programmatically.

-This is a port of the Python [genanki](https://github.com/kerrickstaley/genanki) library.
+## Features

+- Create Anki decks with notes and cards
+- Support for basic and cloze models
+- Add media files (images, audio, video)
+- Generate `.apkg` files for Anki import
+- Simple and intuitive API

 ## Installation